 - 8-12 Jan - attended 231st AAS Meeting in Washington, D.C. with Boudreaux, Clancy, Corcoran, Hutchens, and Vasquez Soto

 Click the icon to "like" the HPU Department of Physics Facebook page and follow our progress

 Welcome!
 I joined the Department of Physics at High Point University in 2013, after moving back to NC from a two-year postdoc in PA.
 I thoroughly enjoy working with our students and my colleagues, and I am proud of what our small-but-mighty department has accomplished over the past six years.

 Our astrophysics research group focuses on pulsating stars, eclipsing binary stars, and evolved stellar objects, including white dwarfs, hot subdwarfs, gamma-ray bursts, and neutron stars.
 As a primary member of the SMARTS Consortium, we frequencly use the CTIO/SMARTS 0.9-m and 1.5-m telescopes, both on Cerro Tololo in Chile.
 We also utilize the robitic Skynet telescopes (in collaborations with Dan Reichart) and light curves from the Evryscope (in collaboration with Nick Law).
 If you are interested in doing astronomy research, please check out our group's research page and send me an email to set up a meeting!

 Aside from research, I enjoy teaching/public outreach, playing the piano, writing music, running, and hanging out with my daughter Clare and wife Jenn.

 Download my CV

-Tyler Hockett, Aaron Marlowe, and Eugene Filik travelled to Chile with me in May to help observe pulsating hot subdwarfs, white dwarfs, and binary star systems using the 0.9-m SMARTS telescope.
-Check out a video compilation of our trip here.
+Padraig Clancy, Ryan Hegedus, and Alan Vasquez travelled to Chile with me in May to help observe pulsating hot subdwarfs, white dwarfs, and binary star systems using the 0.9-m SMARTS telescope and 4.1-m SOAR Telescope.
+Check out a video compilation of our trip below.